wp-plugins/ewww-image-optimizer/readme.txt

 = Installing optipng =

+1. Try the one-click install on the settings page.
+If that doesn't work for you, keep reading
-If you have root access to your server, you can install optipng from the standard repositories.
+1. If you have root access to your server, you can install optipng from the standard repositories (yum/rpm or apt/deb).
 If you are on shared hosting, read on...
 These steps can/should generally all be done via the command line

-1. I've compiled a static binary (32-bit x86) available at http://shanebishop.net/uploads/optipng.zip
-1. Download and extract it anywhere outside your web folder, and provide the path on the plugin settings page.

-If the above binary isn't working for you, you can compile it like so:

 1. Download the latest stable version of [optipng](http://optipng.sourceforge.net/) to your home directory
 1. Ensure libpng and zlib are installed.
 If they are not, you're on your own there (but maybe you need a new web host...)
 1. Uncompress optipng: *tar xvzf optipng-0.7.1.tar.gz && cd optipng-0.7.1*
 1. Configure and compile optipng: *./configure && make*
 1. If you have root access, install it with *make install*
-1. If necessary, provide the path to the optipng binary on the plugin settings page.
-It should be something similar to */home/your-username-here/optipng-0.7.1/src/optipng/optipng* if you didn't have root access to run *make install*.
-You can always move the binary wherever you would like, it doesn't need to stay where it is.
+1. If not, copy the binary from */optipng-0.7.1/src/optipng/optipng* to the plugin folder (wordpress/wp-content/plugins/ewww-image-optimizer).

 = Installing jpegtran =

+1. Try the one-click install on the settings page, or download it manually and place it in the plugin folder (wordpress/wp-content/plugins/ewww-image-optimizer).
-If you are on a standard webhost, you should already have this, if you own your own server, or have root access, it is part of the libjpeg-turbo-progs on Debian/Ubuntu, and likely something similar on rpm distros (Fedora, CentOS, RHEL, SuSE).
+1. If you own your own server, or have root access, it is part of the libjpeg-turbo-progs on Debian/Ubuntu, and likely something similar on rpm distros (Fedora, CentOS, RHEL, SuSE).

 = Installing gifsicle =

+1. Try the one-click install on the settings page.
+If that doesn't work for you, keep going
-If you have root access to your server, you can install gifsicle from the standard repositories.
+1. If you have root access to your server, you can install gifsicle from the standard repositories (yum/rpm or apt/deb).
 If you are on shared hosting, read on...
 These steps can/should generally all be done via the command line

-1. I've compiled a static binary (32-bit x86) available at http://shanebishop.net/uploads/gifsicle.zip
-1. Download and extract it anywhere outside your web folder, and provide the path on the plugin settings page.

-If the above binary isn't working for you, you can compile it like so:

 1. Download the latest version of [gifsicle](http://www.lcdf.org/gifsicle/) to your home directory
 1. Uncompress gifsicle: *tar xvzf gifsicle-1.67.tar.gz && cd gifsicle-1.67*
 1. Configure and compile gifsicle (we disable gifview and gifdiff as they are not needed): *./configure --disable-gifdiff --disable-gifview && make*
 1. If you have root access, install it with *make install*
-1. If necessary, provide the path to the gifsicle binary on the plugin settings page.
-It should be something similar to */home/your-username-here/gifsicle-1.67/src/gifsicle* if you didn't have root access to run *make install*.
-You can always move the binary wherever you would like, it doesn't need to stay where it is.

-= Troubleshooting =

-Have some problems, and I'll give some pointers here.
+1. If not, copy the binary from */gifsicle-1.67/src/gifsicle* to the plugin folder (wordpress/wp-content/plugins/ewww-image-optimizer).

 == Frequently Asked Questions ==

 = The bulk optimizer doesn't seem to be working, what can I do? =

 First, upgrade to the latest version.
 Since version 1.0.8, each image is given 50 seconds to complete (which actually doesn't include time used by the optimization utilities).
 You can also increase the setting max_execution_time in your php.ini file.
 That said, there are other timeouts with Apache, and possibly other limitations of your webhost.
 If you've tried everything else, the last thing to look for is large PNG files.
 In my tests on a shared hosting setup, "large" is anything over 300 KB.
-You can first try decreasing the PNG optimization level to 1 on the settings.
+You can first try decreasing the PNG optimization level in the settings.
 If that doesn't work, perhaps you ought to convert that PNG to JPG and re-upload it.
 Screenshots are often done as PNG files, but that is a poor choice for anything with photographic elements.

 = Can I use EWWW Image Optimizer with a Windows server? =